-Stacked pickups are basically two single-coil pickups placed up on top of each other.
-It looks and sounds just like a regular single-coil pickup like you’d find in a strat, but the stacked design helps reduce the humming noise that can be problematic with true single-coil pickups.
+Stacked pickups are basically two single-coil pickups placed on top of each other.
+It looks and sounds just like a regular single-coil pickup like you’d find in most Strats, but the stacked design helps reduce the humming noise that can be problematic with true single-coil pickups.

 These are ideal for people who like that brighter tone that is heard in some types of metal, and the Seymour Duncan YJM Fury pickup is one of the best stacked single-coil pickups that is great for metal.
 After all, it is a Yngwie Malmsteen signature pickup model, and you can grab the entire set if you really enjoy his sound.

-Hopefully, none of this is too confusing; however, one of the main takeaways and easiest way to tell the differences between single-coil sized humbuckers and stacked single-coils is that one is trying to be a humbucker and the other isn’t.
+Hopefully, none of this is too confusing; however, one of the main takeaways and the easiest way to tell the differences between single-coil-sized humbuckers and stacked single-coils is that one is trying to be a humbucker, and the other isn’t.

-The main purpose of the single-coil sized humbuckers are people who are looking for higher output and a thicker sound, while also dealing with the hum, which you’d expect from a regular-sized one.
+The main purpose of the single-coil-sized humbuckers is for people who are looking for higher output and a thicker sound while also dealing with the hum, which you’d expect from a regular-sized one.

 On the other hand, the stacked single-coils are to keep the brightness and overall sound of a traditional single-coil but address the noise complaints that can come with them.

 Reasons To Get A Single-Coil Pickup For Metal

 There are a handful of reasons why someone could use a single-coil or single-coil type pickup in metal, and here you will read about some of the most common issues people face that lead them to swap to single-coils that are more geared towards playing heavy metal.
 Sometimes it can be a combination of issues, and you will learn more about these below: